yohannes911/select2/doc/synch2.md

             # acknowledge other thread about change
             waker_change = true

-            # wait until other thread is deactivated or acknowledges
+            # wait until other thread is either deactivated or acknowledges
             while active[i + 1] and waker_change: yield